-A Boolean polynomial, which is also called a Boolean expression in algebraic normal form \cite{CG99}, Reed-Muller expansion \cite{Muller54, Reed54}, and Zhegalkin polynomial \cite{Gegalkine27}, naturally arises when transforming a Boolean expression to a polynomial by using \refEq{1_PL_RelOpeBolF2}.
-It is a congruence class of the polynomial ring $\setF[2][x_1, \ldots, x_n]$ in $n$ variables over $\setF[2]$ under conditions $x_j^2=x_j$, and identified with a Boolean function from $\setF[2]^n$ to $\setF[2]$.
+A Boolean polynomial, which is also called a Boolean expression in algebraic normal form \cite{CG99}, Reed-Muller expansion \cite{Muller54, Reed54}, and Zhegalkin polynomial \cite{Gegalkine27}, naturally arises when we transform a Boolean expression to a polynomial using \refEq{1_PL_RelOpeBolF2}.
+The polynomial is a congruence class of the polynomial ring $\setF[2][x_1, \ldots, x_n]$ in $n$ variables, and identified with a Boolean function from $\setF[2]^n$ to $\setF[2]$.
 (Details will be introduced in \refSect{sectTwo}.)
-The Boolean polynomials and the ring formed from them also play important roles in various fields: e.g., algebraic geometry \cite{BIKPP96, CLO15, Kunz85}, Boolean ideal and variety \cite{Lundqvist15,RM14}, circuit theory \cite{Williams14}, cording theory \cite{GOS10,Meneghetti18}, cryptography \cite{CG99,JV18}, and Gr\"obner basis \cite{BD09, CEI96, SISNKS11}.
-Although the context differs depending on the field, solving a system of Boolean polynomial equations is a common problem.
+The Boolean polynomials and the ring consisting of them are important subjects in various areas: e.g., algebraic geometry \cite{BIKPP96, CLO15, Kunz85}, Boolean ideal and variety \cite{Lundqvist15,RM14}, circuit theory \cite{Williams14}, cording theory \cite{GOS10,Meneghetti18}, cryptography \cite{CG99,JV18}, and Gr\"obner basis \cite{BD09, CEI96, SISNKS11}.
+Although the contexts differ depending on the areas, solving a system of Boolean polynomial equations is a common problem.

-Recently, \etalTx{Lokshtanov} \cite{LPTWY17} used several techniques developed from circuit complexity to construct algorithms for this problem (and for the finite field cases), which beat brute force search decisively without relying on any heuristic conjectures.
+Recently, \etalTx{Lokshtanov} \cite{LPTWY17} used several techniques developed from circuit complexity to construct algorithms for the problem, which beat brute force search without relying on any heuristic conjectures.
 (They actually studied for not only $\setF[2]$ but also any finite fields.)
-In this paper, we focus on the following two basic techniques: \tec{1} transform a single Boolean polynomial equation to one with less variables; and \tec{2} transform a system of Boolean polynomial equations to a single Boolean polynomial equation.
-It may be worth noting that \tec{2} is a classical fact in algebraic geometry; for example, see Exercise 3 of Section 1 in \cite[Chapter I, Section 1]{Kunz85}.
+In this paper, we focus on the two basic techniques in \cite{LPTWY17}: \tec{1} transform a system of Boolean polynomial equations to a single Boolean polynomial equation; and \tec{2} transform a single Boolean polynomial equation to one with less variables.
+It may be worth noting that \tec{1} is a classical fact in algebraic geometry; for example, see Exercise 3 in \cite[Chapter I, Section 1]{Kunz85}.
 Combining \tec{1} and \tec{2}, we can convert a system of Boolean polynomials to a single Boolean polynomial equation with less variables.